 To announce your kid friendly Halloween party, send guests a cute Halloween invitation.
 Something with pumpkins, cute witches, black cats, happy ghosts or other friendly Halloween images.
 This is sure to set a less spooky tone for your celebration.

 Since the kids will be getting an overload of treats for Halloween, add some healthy snacks onto the food table.
 Our favorite Halloween treat is our Halloween Ghost Kabobs.
 The strawberries are healthy – promise.

-You could also made a candy corn vegetable tray or these spooky witch fingers.
-Other parents will be grateful if there is at least one healthier snack on the table.
-And you avoid potential kid breakdowns from too much sugar.
+You could also made a candy corn vegetable tray or this delicious sweet and salty fall snack mix.
+When planning the menu, try to include at least one healthier snack.
+Other parents will be thankful and you’ll avoid potential kid breakdowns from too much sugar.

 Stick with Familiar Halloween Images

 To keep the party more kid friendly, select party decorations with familiar Halloween images.
 For toddlers and young kids, choose designs with pumpkins, witches, black cats and friendly ghosts.